meihonggao/GAE-LGA/README.md

   * test_perform.txt
   * test_new_assoc.txt
   * test_fpr_tpr.txt
-### 2---This directory is used to store the experimental results of the LncTarD dataset
+### 2: This directory is used to store the experimental results of the LncTarD dataset
-### 3---This directory is used to store the experimental results of the NPInter dataset
+### 3: This directory is used to store the experimental results of the NPInter dataset